junglekid/aws-eks-keda-sqs-lab/README.md

 ## Kubernetes Addons Managed by Flux

 Flux automatically installs and manages the following Kubernetes addons.
-These are deployed before applications to ensure necessary infrastructure is in place.
+These are deployed before applications to ensure the necessary infrastructure is in place.

 ### AWS Load Balancer Controller

-- **Purpose**: Provisions AWS Application Load Balancers for Kubernetes Ingress resources
+- **Purpose**: Provision AWS Application Load Balancers for Kubernetes Ingress resources
 - **Namespace**: `kube-system`
 - **Why needed**: Exposes applications externally with native AWS load balancing